-2.1 Qantas currently operates 52 flights a week on the Singapore route.
-It also code-shares on 14 flights a week operated by British Airways.
-Qantas has an allocation of 15,596 seats.
+2.1 Since July 2000, Qantas has been operating 60 flights per week on the Singapore route.
+It also code-shares on 14 flights a week operated by British Airways via Singapore to London.
+Qantas has an allocation of 17,936 seats for services to and/or via Singapore.